perezsergioace/java-programming-class/lesson1/Chapter_3_notes.md

 ## **3.2 The if-else Statement**
 The if-else statement will execute one group of statements if its boolean expression is true, or another group if its boolean expression is false.

+## **3.3 Nested if Statements**
+To test more than one condition, an if statement can be nested inside another if statement.

+## **3.4 The if-else-if Statement**
+The if-else-if statement tests a series of conditions.
+It is often simpler to test a series of conditions with the if-else-if statement than with a set of nested if-else statements.